Perturbing Isoradial Triangulations: Finite variations, beyond the linear approximation

 \end{Prop} Note that this term depends on the fours derivatives $\partial F_1$, $\bar\partial F_1$, $\partial F_2$, $\bar\partial F_2$ and their c.c., and contains both the analytic term $(z_1-z_2)^{-4}$, the anti-analytic term $(\bar z_1-\bar z_2)^{-4}$, and the mixed term $(z_1-z_2)^{-2}(\bar z_1-\bar z_2)^{-2}$.

 Finally, from the explicit expression \ref{bigEbigEp}, the limit $\epsilon\to 0$ of $\mathbb{E}'(\epsilon; F)$ exists and is uniform.

-Together with Prop.~\ref{PropLimTr2}, this leads to the commutation of limits result for $\Delta$. \begin{Prop} Under the assumptions of the previous propositions, the limit $\epsilon\to 0$ and the scaling limit $r\to 0$ for the bilocal term exist, are uniform, and commute.
+Together with Prop.~\ref{PropLimTr2}, this leads to the commutation of limits result for $\Delta$. \begin{Prop} Assuming Conjecture~\ref{Conf3bound}, the limit $\epsilon\to 0$ and the scaling limit $r\to 0$ for the bi-local term exist, are uniform, and commute.
 One recovers the result obtained previously for the scaling limit of the OPE on the lattice for $\Delta$.

 \end{Prop}